Home Closed Back Headphone Reviews AudioQuest NightOwl Carbon Review – Life Goes On

 “About 100 hours,” he says.

-I was reluctant to argue with him and didn’t demand that I needed it now, while just kind of agreeing with what he was saying because I knew he knew better than me even though I wanted to be like “Well why did you ask me what I wanted to demo if you’re just going to dump all over it and suggest something else?”
+I was reluctant to argue with him and didn’t demand that I needed it now, while just kind nodding and smiling even though I wanted to be like “Well why did you ask me what I wanted to demo if you’re just going to dump all over it and suggest something else?”
 Lol.

 Anyways.